If you’re starting an LLC in California, the business entity formation process is one of the first and most important hurdles. This step can beter ...

-In California, LLCs need certain licenses and permits to legally operate as a business.
+In California, businesses need certain licenses and permits to legally operate as a business.
 The regulatory hurdles required vary depending on the type of business, its location, and the products and services offered.

 To help you launch your new business, this article lays out the most commonly needed permits and licenses in California — and details the steps required to acquire them.